Tjalie Robinson: Life in the Dutch East Indies

 Scholar, translator and poet E.M.
-Beekman describes the work as follows: "These stories show a refined talent, a powerful imagination, an inquisitive intellect and a whole lot of feeling."
+Beekman describes the work as: "These stories show a refined talent, a powerful imagination, an inquisitive intellect and a whole lot of feeling."
 Both books were translated into Indonesian in 1976 by H.B.
 Jassin.
 The latter book into German in 1993 by W.Hüsmert.
-English translations by M. Alibasah were published in 1995.
+The English translations by M. Alibasah were published in 1995.

 From 1952 to 1954 he worked as journalist for the newspaper 'Nieuwsgier' where he was continuously reflecting on life in his ever-changing homeland and wrote most of his often re-printed work 'Piekerans van een straatslijper.'
 'Piekerans' (Musings) is the Petjok word Tjalie Robinson used to name his weekly essays in the newspaper, which in essence do not significantly differ from the work of his famous Dutch contemporary in the Netherlands Simon Carmiggelt.
 Together their work grew into a separate genre in Dutch literature and found successors in among others Rudy Kousbroek.

 He also became contributing editor with the cultural and literary magazine 'Orientatie', which published many of his short stories.
 In his story writing he excelled as a literary interpreter of everyday life of Indos in the Dutch East Indies.